Last Updated on May 21, 2024

 We wrote an article ANSI Lock Grades Explained previously, but there is another increasingly common door hardware grading system in use that is appearing on new products called the BHMA rating.
 What is it, and what does it mean for you?

-BHMA is the Builders Hardware Manufacturers Association, and they provide the testing standards that ANSI adopts in regards to door hardware.
+BHMA is the Builders Hardware Manufacturers Association, and they provide the testing standards that ANSI adopts in regard to door hardware.

 The BHMA lock rating is a residential lock grading system.
-It’s aim is to simplify lock grades so that consumers can better understand them.
-Unlike the ANSI lock grading system that has very specific use and durability requirements, the BHMA rating gives a simple letter grade to three separate components: Security, Durability, and Finish.
-The ratings system assigns an A, B, or C grade for each component.
+Its aim is to simplify lock grades so that consumers can better understand them.
+Unlike the ANSI lock grading system which has very specific use and durability requirements, the BHMA rating gives a simple letter grade to three separate components: Security, Durability, and Finish.
+The rating system assigns an A, B, or C grade for each component.
 C is good, B is better, and A is the best.
 The best BHMA grade then is AAA.

 The ANSI rating is a one-number rating for a given lock or component within the lock.
 Residential ANSI lock grades are usually Grade 3 and Grade 2.
 This does not mean that you won’t find Grade 1 (the best ANSI grade) that also has a BHMA rating, but most hardware designed for home use is not at this level of construction.

-ACME Locksmith suggests having at least grade 2 ANSI rated lock on your home.
+ACME Locksmith of Phoenix suggests having at least a Grade-2 ANSI-rated lock on your home.
 When the ANSI rating is not available, BHMA AAA is the way to go.

 BHMA Security Rating